khanh-devos/blog_memory/_posts/2025-01-02-BQ-SQL-highlights.md

 category: tool
 ---

+- Under the hood = behind the scene == phía sau hậu trường.
+- Each user operation has its own separate environment *"in which to execute"*:
+- *reference to - v* : tham chiếu đến || *preference for* : sở thích về.
+- *tune a query* : optimize a query performance.
+- *window function* in SQL queries: unlike "aggregation functions" just resulting in one single value (SUM), "window function" add more columns to each row.
+- *take action ***in a sense of*** doing ST*: hành động theo hướng làm một việc gì đó.
+- *ST built ***on the concepts covered in*** ST*: ST đc dựng theo các khái niệm được bao gồm trong ST:
+- *the outline of the course*: nội dung chính của khóa.
+- to conclude > include > exclude: kết thúc > bao > trừ
+- to expands on those concepts with ST: mở rộng trên các kniệm đó với ST
+- to do a deep dive on ST || to do a quick refresh on ST.
+- to specify ST == to point out (an enigne powering your pipelines)
+- to provision (a system): to setup, provide and prepare st for future use.
+- be made up of 4 parts: đc tạo thành từ 4 phần.

 Traininng and training more in different contexts:

 1. *WHERE state IS NOT NULL AND state <> ''* : gives a note that "null is not a blank".